jessedayrit/phys139-project/README.md

 plotting.py contains several utility functions for plotting only.

-The unmodified source model from the paper can be found in the source-model/ directory.
+The unmodified source model from the paper is taken from https://github.com/baireuther/neural_network_decoder/tree/arXiv1705p07855 and can be found in the source-model/ directory.
 Since it uses libraries exclusive to an older version of TensorFlow, it is recommended to set up a virtual environment to run it if desired.